lacassef/recodexapicodeexamples/sklpha/endpoints/ARTICLES.md

 - **include** `query`: The "include" parameter allows users to specify what additional information they want to include in the response.
 Users can provide a comma-separated list of values to include various related data.
 The available options are "author," "primaryTickers," "secondaryTickers," "otherTags," "presentations," "presentations.slides," "author.authorResearch," "co_authors," "promotedService," and "sentiments."

 - **linksSelf** `query`: The "linksSelf" parameter provides the self-link found in the articles list.
-The purpose and usage of this parameter are not explicitly described in the documentation, and its type is set to "string".

 ## `/api/skalpha/articles/trending`